 We are somewhere on the Brazil coast, and we’re arguing because I’ve packed the pieces of pizza in different boxes, but she mixed them in the fridge.

-Then we decided to travel in different directions before we start using knives.
+Then we decided to go in different directions before we start using knives.
 It was the beginning of my first solo travel experience in South America.

 Reason 2: #BestFriend in life are sometimes not #BestTravellerFriend